3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/git/git-github.md

 Programmers use Git so that they can keep the history of all the changes to their code.
 This means that they can rollback changes (or switch to older versions) as far back in time as they started using Git on their project.

-**EXERCISE:** Think about some version control tools or processes you've used.
-These could be formal processes imposed by a professor or manager, or a methods you've used personally.
+**EXERCISE:** Think about some version control tools or processes you have used.
+These could be formal processes imposed by a professor or manager, or methods that you have used personally.
 Can anyone think of a version control example?

-#### Terminology/History
+### Terminology/History

 A codebase in Git is referred to as a **repository**, or **repo**, for short.

 Git is pretty confusing and complex at first, but I have full confidence that you will pick it up before you know it.
-When we talk about repos and codebases we're really just talking about a directory that has a file in it named .git.
-This .git is very importanta.
-It tells git binary to treat the directory as a repo and listen for changes, track files, and do git-related tasks when asked.
+When we talk about repos and codebases we are really talking about a directory that has a file in it named `.git`.
+This .git file is very important.
+It tells **git binary** to treat the directory as a repo and listen for changes, track files, and run git-related tasks when asked.

 Git was created by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds), the principal developer of Linux.

 **I DO:** I'll `ls -la` into our class repo and show the `.git` directory.

-#### What is GitHub?
+### What is GitHub?

 [GitHub](https://github.com/) is: